rlucente-se-jboss/harden-eap-7.1/README.md

 # Harden EAP 7.1
-This guide provides instructions to help guide the hardening of EAP 7.1.
+This guide provides instructions for the hardening of EAP 7.1.
 Rules are copied from the DISA EAP 6.3 STIG and adapted for EAP 7.1.

 ## Install Operating System
 First, install RHEL 7.4 and create a user account with administrator